Hemin

-Hemin (haemin; ferric chloride heme) is an iron-containing porphyrin with chlorine that can be formed from a heme group, such as heme B found in the hemoglobin of human blood.
+Hemin (haemin; ferric chloride heme; ferriprotoporphyrin IX chloride) is an iron-containing porphyrin with chlorine that can be formed from a heme group, such as heme B found in the hemoglobin of human blood.

 Chemistry

 Hemin is protoporphyrin IX containing a ferric iron (Fe^{3+}) ion with a coordinating chloride ligand.

+Hemin is a dark brown solid that is almost insoluble in water, but soluble in alkaline aqueous solutions to form a dark green aqueous solution of hematin.

 Chemically, hemin differs from the related heme-compound hematin chiefly in that the coordinating ion is a chloride ion in hemin, whereas the coordinating ion is a hydroxide ion in hematin.
 The iron ion in haem is ferrous (Fe^{2+}), whereas it is ferric (Fe^{3+}) in both hemin and hematin.

 Hemin is endogenously produced in the human body, for example during the turnover of old red blood cells.
 It can form inappropriately as a result of hemolysis or vascular injury.
 Several proteins in human blood bind to hemin, such as hemopexin and serum albumin.

+Hemin reacts with hydrogen cyanide in ammonia solution to form a blood-red complex.

+The color change of hemin in ammonia solution upon contact with hydrogen cyanide.
+Left: hemin in ammonia solution, dark green to blackish brown; Right: After reacting with hydrogen cyanide, it turns blood red.

 Pharmacological use

 A lyophilised form of hemin is used as a pharmacological agent in certain cases for the treatment of porphyria attacks, particularly in acute intermittent porphyria.
 Administration of hemin can reduce heme deficits in such patients, thereby suppressing the activity of delta-amino-levulinic acid synthase (a key enzyme in the synthesis of the porphyrins) by biochemical feedback, which in turn reduces the production of porphyrins and of the toxic precursors of heme.
 In such pharmacological contexts, hemin is typically formulated with human albumin prior to administration by a medical professional, to reduce the risk of phlebitis and to stabilize the compound, which is potentially reactive if allowed to circulate in free-form.
 Such pharmacological forms of hemin are sold under a range of trade names including the trademarks Panhematin and Normosang.